 Overall, the site isn’t very deep.
 There’s just not a whole lot here.
 There are a couple of PR releases with some basic info and that’s about it.
 To me, the site feels like a front for a lobbying group, where they provide as little information as possible.
 But I wouldn’t know for sure because I’m not a CEO of a Fortune 100 company.

-Business Roundtable Web site.
+Now it’s your turn to review the Business Roundtable Web site.
 Just click on Rate this Site! and you can help separate the good from the bad from the ugly.
 It only takes a minute or two to complete your rating, so don’t waste any more time—rate this site now!
-For Kelly's rating, scroll below and click to page two.
+For Kelly’s rating, scroll below and click to page two.